GekkaSaori/DPB4B/README.md

 It has been used as a handout for my class in January 2018.

 It isn't perfect, or it won't be perfect at all.
 Maybe it is worse than you think.
-However, it may be still useful for some people who are beginners to Dynamic Programming (as me).
+However, it may be still useful for some people who are beginners to Dynamic Programming (like me).

 Please notice this document is still under construction, and there's **no** stable realase for it temporarily, sorry for that.